On coarse embeddings of amenable groups into hyperbolic graphs: The result

 \section{The result}

 It is well-known and easy to see that a finitely generated group that quasi-isometrically embeds into a hyperbolic graph must be hyperbolic.
-By contrast, Gromov observed that any locally finite graph coarsely embeds into a locally finite hyperbolic graph possibly with unbounded degree: see for instance Grove-Manning's ``Combinatorial horoball" construction \cite[Proposition 3.7.]{GM}.
-In this note we consider the problem of finding obstructions for the existence of coarse embeddings of finitely generated groups into a {\it bounded degree} hyperbolic graph, and more generally into a direct product of a bounded degree hyperbolic graph with a euclidean space.
-Actually we shall consider an even weaker notion of embedding, called regular maps.
+By contrast, Gromov observed that any locally finite graph coarsely embeds into a locally finite hyperbolic graph possibly with unbounded degree: see for instance Groves-Manning's ``Combinatorial horoball" construction \cite[Proposition 3.7.]{GM}.
+In this note we consider the problem of finding obstructions to the existence of coarse embeddings of finitely generated groups into a {\it bounded degree} hyperbolic graph, and more generally into a direct product of a bounded degree hyperbolic graph with a euclidean space.
+We shall provide a sharp answer for amenable groups.

-Recall from \cite{BST} that a map $\phi:X\to Y$ between the vertex sets of graphs with bounded degree is called regular if there exists $C<\infty$ such that $\phi$ is $C$-Lipschitz and at most $C$-to-one.
-Instances of regular maps are coarse embeddings between graphs with bounded degree (see \cite{HMT} for details).
-The notion of regular map admits a natural extension to more general metric spaces \cite{HMT}, but for simplicity here we shall say that a graph $X$ regularly embeds into a metric space $Z$, if there exists a bounded degree graph $Y$ that is quasi-isometric to $Z$ such that $X$ admits a regular map to $Y$.